Other parks in Hanwell

 Part of Brent River Park in the flood plain of the River Brent and the Grand Union Canal, Elthorne Waterside provides a sanctuary for wet meadow plants and wildlife.
 Popular for quiet recreation and dog walkers.

-Access: From Elthorne Park - turn left at the Bambi sculpture for Well Meadow.
+The entrance is from Elthorne Park - turn left at the Bambi sculpture for Well Meadow

 FitzHerbert Walk